Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: Method

 \paragraph{Geometric Regularization} For accurate visual appearance, we treat $\tt^\text{3D}_{i,j}$ as a separate decision variable that is not bound to the strand geometry.
 However, we still encourage the geometric definition of tangent is consistent with the optimized tangent direction, via the regularization:

 Finally, we introduce a collision loss to prevent hair cards from penetrating the head mesh, formulated as:

 where $\text{SDF}$ is the signed distance from a point to the head mesh.

 \paragraph{Texture Baking} As our final step, after optimization, we rasterize the UV-space strands and tangents into RGB-format textures to generate the final tangent, depth, and alpha maps, as shown in~\autoref{fig:texture}.
 Additionally, we bake an ambient occlusion (AO) texture to enhance visual detail and store local lighting information on the hair cards.
-Note that the $z$ offset along normal direction in~\autoref{eq:uv2world} is not optimized, which is essential for accurate AO baking.
+We convert explicit hair card texture into 3D tubes in UV-space and illuminate them with a directional light along the z-direction.
+Next, we perform standard offline ray-traced AO baking, computing surface color contributions after multiple light bounces.
+Finally, the resulting shaded surface is projected back onto the card plane to create the AO texture.
+Note that while it is possible to also optimize the $z$ offset along the normal direction in~\autoref{eq:uv2world}, we found in practice that keeping it fixed during optimization can provide sufficient results.